avarp/nolla/README.md

 # Nolla
 Spartan minimum for backend.
-There is no "Service containers" or "Factories for creating factories for creating ...".
-There is no stupid "Query builders" which makes your database engine cry.
+There are no "Service containers" or "Factories for creating factories for creating ...".
+There are no stupid "Query builders" which makes your database engine cry.
 There are only 3 things you need in each app.

 1. **Router** for bind controllers to desired URLs.
 2. **Request & response abstractions** for properly handling requests and responses as objects.